 -

-Limited tax credits
+Limited tax credits – available for nonresidents.

 -

-Additional taxes if applicable
+Additional taxes – if applicable.

 -

-Final refund or balance due
+Refund or balance due – final calculation.

-Filing Deadline
+Filing Deadlines

 -

-April 15 if you received wages
+April 15 – if you received wages subject to withholding.

 -